angelacao8/angelacao8.github.io/index.md

 My interests include theoretical linguistics and the applications of formal semantics in AI, and I hope to pursue these topics in graduate school.

 ### Highlights
-Currently I am completing an honors thesis?
+Currently, I am completing an honors thesis advised by Dr. Jinho Choi.

 Aug.
 2021: I completed an NSF REU hosted by Stanford CSLI and was advised by Dr. Thomas Icard.